AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/google-txt-record-management.md

 ---
 title: Google TXT record management
-description: In order to ensure high inbox rates, and low spam rates, some services like Google require that you add a TXT record to your domain setting in order to verify that you own the domain.
-TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.
-The video below describes how you can add Google TXT site verification records to all your subdomains used to send emails to GMAIL addresses with Campaign Control Panel.
+description: You can add Google TXT site verification record to all your subdomains used to send emails to GMAIL addresses through the Campaign Control Panel.
 feature: Google TXT record management
 topics: Control Panel
 kt: 4744